A Complete Guide on Hough Transform

 History

 It was first developed for the automated examination of bubble chamber pictures (Hough, 1959).
-In 1962, the Hough transform was patented as U.S. Patent 3069654 and assigned Atomic Energy Commission to the United States as a “Method and Means for Recognizing Complex Patterns.”
+In 1962, the Hough transform was patented as U.S. Patent 3069654 and assigned by the Atomic Energy Commission to the United States as a “Method and Means for Recognizing Complex Patterns.”
 Because the slope might go to infinity, this invention employs a slope-intercept parameterization for straight lines, which results in infinite transform space.

 Duda, R. O., and P. E. Hart, “Use of the HT to Detect Lines and Curves in Pictures,” Comm.
 ACM, Vol. 15, pp. 11–15 (January 1972), although it had been standard for the Radon transformation since the 1930s.
-In Frank O’Gorman, MB Clowes: Finding Picture Edges through Collinearity of Feature Points, O’Gorman and Clowes discuss their version.
+In Frank O’Gorman and MB Clowes: Finding Picture Edges through Collinearity of Feature Points, O’Gorman and Clowes discuss their version.
 IEEE Transactions on Computers, vol. 25, no. 4, pp. 449-456.
-(1976) Hart, P. E., “How the HT was invented,” IEEE Signal Processing Magazine, Vol 26, Issue 6, pages 18 – 22 (November 2009) tells the tale of how the contemporary form of the HT was invented.
+(1976) Hart, P. E., “How the HT was invented,” IEEE Signal Processing Magazine, Vol 26, Issue 6, pages 18 – 22 (November 2009) tells the tale of how the contemporary form of the Hough transform was invented.

 What is Hough Transform?